Doctor of Nurse Anesthesia Practice Program (Minnesota)

 See accreditation information for Mayo Clinic College of Medicine.

-Also, four small rural hospitals in Minnesota, Wisconsin and Iowa are utilized for a senior clinical rotation.
+Also, six small rural hospitals in Minnesota, Wisconsin and Iowa are utilized for a senior clinical rotation.

 Graduation and certification

-Graduates of the program are eligible to take the national examination administered by the National Board of Certification & Recertification for Nurse Anesthetists.
+Graduates of the program are eligible to take the national examination administered by the National Board of Certification and Recertification for Nurse Anesthetists.

 For the majority of the 42-month program, the learning schedule varies according to your academic, clinical and research schedules.
 Some weekend and off-shift calls are required.
 The average program time commitment is 60 hours a week.

-Each year, Mayo School of Health Sciences admits up to 26 students in its DNAP Program at Mayo Clinic in Rochester.
+Each year, Mayo School of Health Sciences admits up to 26 students in its DNAP Program at Mayo Clinic's campus in Rochester.
 This ensures you receive a comprehensive educational experience with close instruction.